gravitational/gravity/README.md

   compliance and security matters.
 An example would be if you want the same, compliant Kubernetes environment across a variety of organizations or infrastructure environments.
-* Environments where autonomous Kubernetes is required such as large multi-node hardware appliances, production floors, edge deployments, etc.
+* Environments where autonomous Kubernetes is required, such as large multi-node hardware appliances, production floors, edge deployments, etc.

 ## Application Bundles